VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 In most systems, the majority of bounded contexts will probably not benefit from using the CQRS pattern.
 You should only use the pattern when you can identify clear business benefits from so doing.

+> Most people using CQRS (and Event Sourcing too) shouldn’t have done
+> so.
+> Udi Dahan: [When to avoid CQRS][dahanavoid]

 # Summary
 The CQRS pattern is an enabler for building individual portions (bounded